kedro-org/kedro/docs/source/data/data_catalog_yaml_examples.md

 )
 ```

-In this example, the only dependency exists between the nodes `my_func3_node` and `my_func2_node`.
-However, hidden dependencies are created when this pipeline is resolved.
-This can be seen more clearly when we remove the transcoding notation.
+In this example, there is a single dependency between the nodes `my_func3_node` and `my_func2_node`.
+However, when this pipeline is resolved there are some hidden dependencies that will restrict the node execution order.
+We can expose them by removing the transcoding notation:

 ```python
 resolved_pipeline(